djtoohey/djtoohey.github.io/update.md

 * Make sure the font size is large enough to read, and that the colors don't cause eye strain.

-### Updated Resume

-Submit a clear, concise and compelling resume, tailored to the type of job you’re looking for.

-### Updated LinkedIn Profile

-Update your LinkedIn Profile with a strong bio statement, a professional photo, and links to your Github and portfolio.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.